atkunal/netdisco-mibs.wiki.git_kunal/Maintenance-Scripts.md

 ### regen_indexes
 * Copies .index files from the net-snmp PERSISTENT_DIR system cache back into local directories
+* Strips the DIR line that is added since net-snmp moved from dotfiles to persistent cache

 ## Discovery
 ### snmpwalkmib